Kyriosity/use-dev/README+/techniques/README+/circuitry/README.md

 ```

-This simplest _unary boolean_ has four variants &mdash; other types, combinatory application and scooe reveal enormous space of ...
+This simplest _unary boolean_ has four variants &mdash; other types and more than one operand will reveal enormous space of ...

-<h2 align="center">opportunities:</h2>
+<h2 align="center">... opportunities, to propose a few:</h2>

 ### Bring your own function: